Knight of the shire: Reform

 Until the Representation of the People Act 1832, each county continued to send two knights (apart from Yorkshire, which had its number of knights increased to four in 1826).
 How these knights were chosen varied from one county to the next and evolved over time.
-The 1832 Act increased the number of knights sent by some populous counties to as many as six.
+The 1832 act increased the number of knights sent by some populous counties to as many as six.

 Modern usage

-The term became obsolete due to the final destruction of counties mentioned by the Redistribution of Seats Act 1885 and widened structure of electorate in the Reform Act of 1884 (the Third Great Reform Act), and in the Representation of the People Act 1918.
+The term became obsolete due to the final destruction of counties mentioned by the Redistribution of Seats Act 1885 and widened structure of electorate in the Representation of the People Act 1884, and in the Representation of the People Act 1918.
 The term rapidly died out during the 20th century in reference to Members of Parliament who represent county constituencies; for they no longer represented a whole county.

 The term occasionally features as journalese to describe elderly Members of Parliament, usually any Conservative backbenchers with long service who possess a knighthood.